AdobeDocs/experience-manager-65.en/help/sites-deploying/custom-standalone-install.md

 By default the folder `crx-quickstart/install` is watched for files.
 This folder does not exist, but simply can be created at runtime.

 If a bundle, configuration or content package is put into this directory, it is automatically picked up and installed.
-If it's removed, it gets uninstalled.
+If it is removed, it gets uninstalled.
 It is another way to put bundles, content packages or configurations to the repository.

 This is especially interesting for several use cases: